-Much of the U.S. is well into the summer months, and if where you live is like our hometown in Nebraska, the heat can be brutal – 90℉ to 100℉ is often the norm in July.
-People working in outdoor professions are especially affected by posing serious safety hazards.
-Heat safety isn’t a concern just of oneself but should be a critical aspect of every contractor and job site supervisor.
-The most effective way to avoid heat illness is with properly crafted and implemented Heat Illness Prevention Programs.
+Much of the U.S. is well into the summer months, and if where you live is like it is in Nebraska, the heat can be brutal.
+90℉ to 100℉ is often the norm in July.
+Importantly, people working in outdoor professions are affected the most by this.
+Heat safety should be a critical aspect of every contractor and job site supervisor.
+Now, the most effective way to avoid heat illness is with well crafted and executed Heat Illness Prevention Programs.
 For instance, regulatory agencies, such as OSHA, are cracking down on heat-related sicknesses and enforcing regulations to prevent injuries.
 July 31st has been named National Heatstroke Prevention Day.

-The bottom line is, heat-related illness and death are preventable.
-Below are the proactive steps to prepare effective heat awareness and prevention programs.
+The bottom line, is heat-related illnesses and death are preventable.
+Now, below are the proactive steps to prepare a heat awareness and prevention program.

 Secondly, for managers and employees, training is the most proactive method of preventing heat illness.
-Holding training sessions outside of, or as part of, daily safety meetings help to inform workers of the dangers of heat exhaustion, heatstroke, and heat cramps, as well as how to provide proper care for others who may be experiencing them.
+That is to say, holding training sessions outside of, or as part of, daily safety meetings help to inform workers of the dangers of heat exhaustion, heatstroke, and heat cramps.
+Also, it shows how to provide proper care for others who may be experiencing them.
 To sum up, here are the symptoms people with heat sickness may show: